gr3m0c/gr3m0c.github.io/_posts/2021-08-14-crossfittwo.md

 [![ghidra_restrict](/img/crossfittwo/ghidra_restrict.png)](/img/crossfittwo/ghidra_restrict.png)

-Testing it on a log file in `/var` we see it indeed retrives the file.
+Testing it on a log file in `/var` we see it indeed retrieves the file.

 ```
 crossfit2$ log /var/log/security.out